South African Birds

 Due to their unusual shape and striking pink colouration, flamingos are immediately recognisable.
 There are five species of these remarkable birds.
 The Chilean, Andean and Puna Flamingos are confined to South America, the Lesser Flamingo ranges across Africa (but also has populations in Arabia and India), and the widespread Greater Flamingo occurs on five continents.
 They are thought to be one of the most ancient of bird families, with fossils having been found across the globe including Australia, where no modern-day flamingos are found despite there being ideal environmental conditions.

 The African Penguin is endemic to South African waters.
 They are found on 24 islands around Southern Africa, from Namibia to St. Croy island at Port Elizabeth but nowhere else in the world.
 There are three mainland colonies; Simon's Town, Betty's Bay and Namibia.
 The African Penguin is a cause for concern as it is listed in the Red Data Book as an endangered species.
-There were once more than 1.2 million in number in 1930, but by the end of 1980's, there were less than 200,000.
+There were once more than 1.2 million in number in 1930, but by the end of the 1980's, there were less than 200,000.
 To many, the Jackass, Blackfoot or African Penguin Spheniscus Demetrius is a cute little bird, beloved of cartoonists and refrigerator advertisements.
 Without the penguin, however, South Africa as we know it would be entirely different.
 In the early days of the establishment of the fort at Cape Town, the Penguins killed at Robben-Island colony in Table Bay kept the Dutch from starving.
-Since the settlement was originally founded to provide provisions to passing ships of the Dutch East India Company, the company would probably not have bothered with attempting to re-establish that, that could not even feed itself.
+Since the settlement was initially founded to provide provisions to passing ships of the Dutch East India Company, the company would probably not have bothered with attempting to re-establish that, that could not even feed itself.

 Throughout Africa, shrike's of numerous species enliven woodlands, forests, gardens and scrublands with their ringing calls and often bold presence.
 Shrikes fall into several groups or subfamilies.
-They are all primarily insectivorous, but some of the larger species frequently prey upon the nestlings of other birds, lizards and other small reptiles.
-All have robust beaks, often with a fierce hook at its tip.
+They are all primarily insectivorous, but some of the more abundant species frequently prey upon the nestlings of other birds, lizards and other small reptiles.
+All have robust beaks, often with a vicious hook at its tip.
 Most appear to pair for life, and the personal duet calls are a way of keeping in touch and maintaining the 'marital' bond.